ScalableOrg/fintech-lite/README.md

 # fintech-lite
-I had an idea to built a basic digital bannk on a series of livestreams, so this repository is where all the code will live.
+I had an idea to build a basic digital bank on a series of livestreams, so this repository is where all the code will live.

 ## Disclaimer
 All the code here may not exactly be _production ready_.
 I'm building this during livestreams, so I'm doing just enough for people to get the concepts.